We have received many questions from followers of our blog that either have to do directly with spiritual warfare or indirectly.

 So according to these few verses we just studied, the spiritual weapons that protect us from the attacks of the enemy are:

-1. Salvation — this is found through faith, and is by the grace of God that is made possible only through Jesus Christ.
+1. Salvation — this is received through faith, and is made possible only by the grace of God through Jesus Christ.
 (Ephesians 2:4-10)

 2. Submission to the Father — this involves coming under His authority and being obedient to His Word.